-- a.
-Flintshire County Council owned and maintained Carriageways, Highway, Footway, Open Spaces, Amenity, Streetscene and Transportation Electrical assets and Illuminated Lighting. - b.
-Flintshire County Council owned and maintained Illuminated and Electrical Street Furniture and associated equipment including CCTV, pay and display, ticket machines, bus shelters etc. - c.
-Town and Community Councils owned Lighting maintained by the County Council on their behalf and the relevant aspects of management and monitoring in accordance with the Highways Act 1980. - d.
-Outside of scope where other stakeholders wish to erect on, across or over the adoptable highway network or Streetscene and Transportation infrastructure. - 1.3 The street lighting policies and specifications have been developed to support the aims and objectives of other County Council and stakeholders' strategies and initiatives, such as recognising that street lighting and illuminated street furniture plays a major part in helping to reduce crime, improving driver behaviour, pedestrian visibility distances and promoting a safer community and reducing the fear of crime (Crime and Disorder Act 1998) - 1.4 Flintshire County Council's street lighting department will endeavour to improve the environment by investing in equipment with longevity and ease of maintenance, managing and overseeing the installations of new developments and assets to be transferred to the service in line with the policy and specifications, reducing upward wasted light and reducing the carbon footprint of the service.
+1. Flintshire County Council owned and maintained Carriageways, Highway, Footway, Open Spaces, Amenity, Streetscene and Transportation Electrical assets and Illuminated Lighting.

+2. Flintshire County Council owned and maintained Illuminated and Electrical Street Furniture and associated equipment including CCTV, ticket machines, EV charging points etc.

+3. Town and Community Council owned Lighting maintained by the County Council on their behalf and the relevant aspects of Town and Community Council owned Lighting management and monitoring in accordance with the Highways Act 1980.

+4. Outside of scope where other stakeholders wish to erect on or over the adoptable highway network or Streetscene and transportation infrastructure.

+- 1.3 The street lighting policies and specifications have been developed to support the aims and objectives of other County Council and Stakeholders strategies and initiatives such as by recognising that street lighting and illuminated street furniture plays a major part in helping to reduce crime, improving driver behaviour, pedestrian's visibility distances and promoting a safer community and reducing the fear of crime.
+(Crime and Disorder Act 1998) - 1.4 Flintshire County Council's street lighting department will endeavour to improve the environment by investing in equipment with longevity and ease of maintenance, managing and over seeing the installations of new developments and assets to be transferred to the service in line with the policy and specifications, reducing upward wasted light and reducing the carbon footprint of the service.